-You cannot be convicted of speeding unless a policeman has stopped you at the roadside or you have been notified by post within 14 days in a written Notice of Intended Prosecution (NIP).
+You cannot be convicted of speeding unless a policeman has stopped you at the roadside or you have been notified by post within 14 days in a written Notice of Intended Prosecution (NIP) for speeding.
 If you are unsure whether the rules have been adhered to, contact our motoring solicitors who will be able to assist you.

 What are the speed limits?